oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Creating a Release

-To release to a verifier a subset of SD-JWT claim values, a holder creates a JWS such as the
+To SD-JWT-R to a verifier a subset of SD-JWT claim values, a holder creates a JWS such as the
 following:

 ```